Zugz0Wang/Competitive-Programming-Playground/README.md

 - Independently solved; 20230912

 I would consider this problem a Dynamic Programming problem: when adding a new larger(or equal to) frequency to a valid array of frequencies, how will the result count change?

 ---

+## Leetcode.1658.
+Minimum Operations to Reduce X to Zero

+- Independently solved(Hinted); 20230919

+A Slide Window sum problem.
+The trick is you need to reverse the problem by calculating keeping which numbers, instead of removing which numbers.

+---